Vytez/Checklistable/docs/checklists/tales_of_vesperia/cooking_recipes.md

 - [ ] Curry: Mantaic.
 On the path leading to the oasis, behind a knight on the right.
 - [ ] Croquette: Yormgen.
 Inside the inn.
 - [ ] Cream Stew: Myorzo.
 Bottom right of the town.
 - [ ] Vichyssoise: Nam Cobanda.
-Behind the ticket exchange.
+Behind the premiums counter.
 - [ ] Crepe: Aurnion.
 East side of the town.

 ### Other